 Gone are those times when companies were relying on their internal resources only in various technical tasks implementation.
-As the world faced globalization, and collaboration & sharing values started to grow as trends in business strategy, more and more companies moved to outsourcing.
+As the world faced globalization, and collaboration & sharing values started to grow as trends in business strategy, more and more companies moved to tasks outsourcing.
 What made companies resort to extra help from the outside?
-Some companies were lacking human resources possessing special knowledge and skills to work on a project, other crews were in need for additional resources with specific knowledge, and the rest were trying to make the development process cheaper and faster.
+Some companies were lacking human resources possessing special knowledge and skills to work on a project, other crews were in need of additional resources with specific knowledge, and the rest were trying to make the development process cheaper and faster.

-Today people tend to delegate their tasks to outsourcing companies in many spheres of life & business including accounting, telemarketing, etc. Software development outsourcing has become a very convenient way to subcontract massive and/or urgent issues to companies with ready-to-start staff.
+Today people tend to delegate their tasks to outsourcing companies in many spheres of life & business including accounting, telemarketing, etc. Software development outsourcing has become a very convenient way to subcontract massive and/or urgent issues to companies with ready-to-start staff and various strategies prepared.
 There are thousands of software outsourcing companies located all over the globe, so the hiring companies do have plenty of choices.

-Reduced costs and availability of the resources are the major advantages of outsourcing.
+Reduced costs and availability of resources are the major advantages of outsourcing.
 So, why do some companies never outsource?
-Here are some ideas why some companies give up on the idea of subcontracting their IT development tasks and find your company among the described below if you’ve been against outsourcing:
+Here are some reasons why some companies give up on the idea of subcontracting their IT development tasks and find your company among the described below if you’ve been against outsourcing:

-- Some companies want to have 100% control over the project and don’t want to let other people from other companies, countries and even continents into the important details.
+They don’t want to let other people from other companies, countries, and even continents into the important details.
 This in most cases concerns the development of innovative products and systems when the non-disclosure means much;

 So, taking into consideration the profound global experience and feedback from numerous companies that were lucky to obtain qualified help from a 3rd party company, we’d like to provide you with a brief comparison of outsourcing and in-house development pros and cons.

 - Exquisitely reduce the size without leaving a vacuum.